• BaumannLab-June2022A

 Max-Zawell

 Max Zavell started as a PhD student in our lab in fall 2020, after graduating in May 2020 with his Bachelor from the University of Rhode Island.
-Max is working experimentally to explore questions of coastal fish and climate change.
-In addition to Atlantic silversides (Menidia menidia), his work is breaking new ground for our lab by starting to work with Black Sea Bass (Centropristis striata).
+Max has been working experimentally since to explore questions of coastal fish and climate change.
+In addition to Atlantic silversides (Menidia menidia), his work has broken new ground for our lab by starting to work with Black Sea Bass (Centropristis striata).
 Growth, physiology, and sex determination of this northernmost grouper species are of great interest, given its recent, explosive increase in abundance in Long Island Sound and the larger northwest Atlantic shelf.

 [Atlantic Silverside, Black Sea Bass, metabolism, sex determination, age, growth, migration, climate sensitivity]